monbrey/kauribot/docs/commands/administration.md

 **Parameters**

-- `Command`: The name of a bot command
+- `Command` - The name of a bot command
-- `switch`: [enable|disable|clear].
-If no switch is provided, the current status of the command is returned
+- `switch`: `[enable|disable|clear]` - If no switch is provided, the current status of the command is returned
-- `TextChannel`: Any number of TextChannel mentions.
+- `TextChannel` - Any number of TextChannel mentions.
 Toggles the command for use in that channel.
 If none are provided, server-level configuration will be set.
-- `Role`: Any number of Role mentions, or strings in the format @rolename if the role is not mentionable.
+- `Role` - Any number of Role mentions, or strings in the format @rolename if the role is not mentionable.
 Toggles authorisation for a Role to use the command at the server level.

 **Examples**